MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-application-control/wdac-and-applocker-overview.md

 - The path from which the app or file is launched (beginning with Windows 10 version 1903);
 - The process that launched the app or binary.

+Note that prior to Windows 10, version 1709, Windows Defender Application Control was known as configurable code integrity (CCI) policies.
+WDAC was also one of the features which comprised the now-defunct term 'Device Guard'.

 ### WDAC System Requirements

-WDAC policies can only be created on computers running Windows 10 build 1903+ on any SKU, pre-1903 Windows 10 Enterprise, or Windows Server 2016 and above.
+WDAC policies can only be created on devices running Windows 10 build 1903+ on any SKU, pre-1903 Windows 10 Enterprise, or Windows Server 2016 and above.

-WDAC policies can be applied to computers running any edition of Windows 10 or Windows Server 2016 and above via a Mobile Device Management (MDM) solution like Intune, a management interface like Configuration Manager, or a script host like PowerShell.
-Group Policy can also be used to deploy WDAC policies to Windows 10 Enterprise edition or Windows Server 2016 and above, but cannot deploy policies to machines running non-Enterprise SKUs of Windows 10.
+WDAC policies can be applied to devices running any edition of Windows 10 or Windows Server 2016 and above via a Mobile Device Management (MDM) solution like Intune, a management interface like Configuration Manager, or a script host like PowerShell.
+Group Policy can also be used to deploy WDAC policies to Windows 10 Enterprise edition or Windows Server 2016 and above, but cannot deploy policies to devices running non-Enterprise SKUs of Windows 10.

 ## AppLocker